apotheon/cfu/README.md

 the ideal use case and the unhappy-path use case where the source string is longer than the space allocated for the destination buffer.

+#### [downcounter][downcounter]

+Provide a simple console-based countdown timer that shows a number counting down from the numeric command line argument to 1, then attempts a console beep and prints a "TIME'S UP!" message before exiting.
+It uses usleep to avoid too much CPU churn for a trivial timer loop.

 #### [floaters][floaters]

 Demonstrate problems with the IEEE 754 standard used as the default fractional